 KEN THORPE, Ph.D., Co-Chair

-Dr. Kenneth Thorpe is the Robert W. Woodruff professor and chair of the Department of Health Policy and Management at Emory University.
-He is a former professor of health policy and administration at the University of North Carolina at Chapel Hill, Harvard, Columbia and Tulane Universities; and former deputy assistant secretary at the U.S. Department of Health and Human Services from 1993 to 1995.
+Dr. Kenneth Thorpe is the Robert W. Woodruff Professor and Chair of the Department of Health Policy and Management in the Rollins School of Public Health at Emory University.
+He is a former professor of health policy and administration at the University of North Carolina at Chapel Hill, Harvard, Columbia and Tulane Universities; and former deputy assistant secretary at the U.S. Department of Health and Human Services (HHS) from 1993 to 1995.
+In this capacity, he coordinated all financial estimates and program impacts of President Clinton’s health care reform proposals for the White House.

-He brings his extensive knowledge of health care and politics to the Partnership to Fight Chronic Disease – a coalition representing more than 100 of the nation’s most influential health care stakeholders – where, as executive director, he leads an effort to increase awareness of the growing crisis of chronic illness in the United States and develops solutions to address it.
+He also directed the administration’s estimation efforts in dealing with Congressional health care reform proposals during the 103rd and 104th sessions of Congress.
+Dr. Thorpe brings his extensive knowledge of health care and politics to the Partnership to Fight Chronic Disease – a coalition representing more than 100 of the nation’s most influential health care stakeholders – where, as executive director, he leads an effort to increase awareness of the growing crisis of chronic illness in the United States and develops solutions to address it.

 LANHEE J. CHEN, Ph.D.